 Rules and regulations are established to maintain an atmosphere conducive to learning.
-Students who fail to comply with these rules and regulations will be counseled, reprimanded, suspended, or removed from the program.
+Students who fail to comply with these rules and regulations will be counseled, reprimanded, suspended, expelled, or involuntarily removed from the Charter School.
 Each disciplinary action will be handled on a case-by-case basis.
-The School of Unlimited Learning follows FUSD's Zero Tolerance Policy and/or Suspension/Withdrawal Guidelines.